SeriousOldMan/Simulator-Controller/Docs/Backlog.md

 #### Session Database
   1. Active validation of value ranges in settings definitions
+  2. Creation Date in the list of telemetries, strategies and setups
+  3. Notes field for telemetries, strategies and setups

 #### Setup Workbench
   1. Collect telemetry data from multiple drivers and generate combined setup recommendations